-More muscle mass equals more strength
+More muscle mass equals more strength?

-Physical strength is the ability to exert sufficient amount of force against resistance through dynamic or static muscular contractions in order to move or stabilize an object in a voluntary manner.
+Physical strength is the ability to exert a sufficient amount of force against resistance through dynamic or static muscular contractions in order to move or stabilize an object in a voluntary manner.

 Tendon and joint strength

-Having strong muscles and weaker tendons;
+1.Strong muscles and weaker tendons

 Specific exercises for joint strength